 Gradually I started to take blogging more seriously, studied up on developing a style and tone (a mix of snarkiness and irreverence) and purchased a URL, http://theleoafricanus.com, and a month later moved to WordPress.
 I started blogging more regularly—at least one substantive commentary daily that consisted of 500 words or thereabouts.
 The commentaries also became more timely, and related to topical events.

-In January 2008 (still on the old blog), I changed the name to Africa is a Country, but the URL was still http://theleoafricanus.com The name change was deliberate.
+In January 2008 (still on the old blog), I changed the name to Africa is a Country, but the URL was still there: http://theleoafricanus.blogspotcom.)
+The name change was deliberate.
 I had been lampooning journalists, celebrities, public officials and politicians, who had made the elementary mistake of referring to or implying that the continent was one big, monolithic nation (both literally and figuratively).
 From then on, the blog would combine my commitment to knowledge production, with a nod to the popular, the frivolous, and the crazy.
 Posts became a mix of links, indented quotes, music, rapid-fire criticism and also some thorough critical investigation.

 One year later, the blog ceased being just about my “description of Africa” as I invited others to join me.
 The first was a former New School student Sonja Uwimana, who had written an MA thesis on celebrity humanitarianism.
 Possessed of a sharp wit, Sonja proved to be invaluable in that first year of joint blogging, posting as often as people said ridiculous things about Africa and Africans.
 Later, other graduate students, professors, activists, development workers, journalism students, art critics, novelists, photographers, filmmakers, a DJ, and a curator, among others, came on board.
 Their names are listed on the sidebar of the landing page.
 We also have a group of occasional contributors who post when they feel so moved.

 That brought its own challenges, but also possibilities.
 The blog is now more a collective, though it still carries my individual stamp to some degree.
 Writing posts together online has become standard.
 We of course give credit to individual writers, but we definitely write some things together.
-Some have better editing skills (like Neelika Jayawardane, an English professor, and Tom Devriendt, an anthropologist), while others know more about a certain angle connected to the subject of a post or have insight into how the reader will encounter the information—whether we are being snarky for no reason except to show off our wit, or the snark is there for a ‘reason’.
+Some have better copy editing skills (like Neelika Jayawardane, an English professor, and Tom Devriendt, an anthropologist), while others know more about a certain angle connected to the subject of a post or have insight into how the reader will encounter the information—whether we are being snarky for no reason except to show off our wit, or the snark is there for a ‘reason’.

 Neelika reminded me recently that her involvement in AIAC removed, for her at least, the isolation of academia, as well as the geographical and intellectual isolation of being a traveler and on-demand educator —formally in the classroom, and informally when someone inevitably spouts some Heart of Darkness nonsense at a gallery opening, a department committee meeting, or at a potluck dinner.
 Blogging about it the next day—reflecting on the historical weight of ‘Africa’ and the undeniably attractive mythology attached to it, while calling out the idiocy that relies on that mythology as a primary informative source—is infinitely more rewarding than stewing in one’s own juices or venting about it to one friend.